Public Works Department Overview

 The Village of River Grove supplies potable water to all of our residents and businesses.
 Presently, the Village of River Grove receives its water from Lake Michigan via a connection to the City of Chicago’s water distribution system.

-The street sweeping season runs from April 1st to December 1st.
+The street sweeping season now runs all year round!
 Please obey the parking restrictions posted on every side street as this ordinance is strictly enforced.